LISE++

 the Br of the second section of the spectrometer

-the field set on the quadrupoles used to focuse the beam after the filter.
+the field set on the quadrupoles used to focus the beam after the filter.

 Clears previous calculations.